calin-stan/ROGGamingCenter/README.md

-# ROGGamingCenter
+# ROG Gaming Center key remapping
-Replace the ROG Gaming Center with NumLock key
+Replace the ROG Gaming Center key with NumLock key.

 You can find the compiled files in *Compiled files.zip*